abelosorio/chai-express/README.md

 As [J.B.
 Rainsberger said](https://vimeo.com/80533536) it's almost impossible to write **unit** tests.
 Instead we try to isolate functionality and test it in an isolated and reduced scope.
 Hence Rainsberger prefers to use the term **Isolated tests**.
 And I do prefer it too.

 Before moving on I should mention another thing I noticed in these articles.
-They are not dividing controllers from routes.
-They show code like this:
+They don't not divide controllers from routes.
+They show source code like this:

 `route/users.js`:
 ```javascript